Venktesh98/GrabYourRoom/Client/grab-your-room/README.md

 ### `nodemon server.js`

-Runs the app on the 8000 port
+Runs the app on the 8000 port.\
 Open [http://localhost:8000](http://localhost:8000) to view it in the browser.